List of Humanities Subjects for Class 11th and 12th Students

 Why Study Humanities Subjects?

 Humanities as a stream covers a diverse range of subjects that focus on human society, culture, thought, and creativity.
-From disciplines like History, Political Science, and Philosophy to modern fields such as Media Studies, Psychology, and Gender Studies, Humanities equips students with critical thinking, communication, analytical, and research skills that are highly valued across industries.
+From disciplines like History, Political Science, and Philosophy to modern fields such as Media Studies, Psychology, and Gender Studies, the Humanities equips students with critical thinking, communication, analytical, and research skills that are highly valued across industries.

 Categories of Humanities Subjects